-Have you ever wanted to become a Gmail “power user?”
-Someone who always knows all the Gmail tricks, like the best time to email, whose email is on point, and who spends far less time on email—yet sees better results than everyone around them?
+Are you ready to become a Gmail Jedi Master—someone who always knows all the Gmail hacks and tricks, like the best time to email, whose email is on point, and who spends far less time on email—yet sees better results than everyone around them?

-Read on.
-I’ll be taking you on a tour through the ins and outs of Gmail, including some features you may have heard of (but haven’t fully utilized), features you haven’t heard of, apps and extensions to help you make the most of the Gmail experience, and of course, Gmail tricks and hacks that will make your email productivity and effectiveness better than they’ve ever been before.
+In this article, I’ll be taking you on a tour through the ins and outs of Gmail, including Gmail tricks, Gmail hacks, and some features you may have heard of (but haven’t fully utilized) and features you probably haven’t heard of to help make your email productivity better than ever before.

 Table of Contents